Dampha Kunda Diaspora Organisation is a non-profit association form by the people.

 Our aims

-To support and improve quality of life ,socio-economic, and environmental development through community health sensitization and awareness programmes.
-As well as to facilitate maternal and child health clinics for pregnant women and babies,
+Enhance quality of life, socio-economic conditions, and environmental development through community health sensitisation and awareness programs, and facilitate the establishment of maternal and child health clinics for pregnant women and infants.

 PLEASE DONATE NOW